Theresa May is under pressure over Trump's Twitter attack

-London (CNN)The so-called "special relationship" between Britain and the US was under increasing strain Thursday after President Donald Trump publicly rebuked Prime Minister Theresa May over his dissemination of anti-Muslim propaganda.
+London (CNN)The so-called "special relationship" between Britain and the US was under intense strain Thursday after President Donald Trump publicly rebuked Prime Minister Theresa May over his dissemination of anti-Muslim propaganda.

-In an extraordinary diplomatic clash between two allies, Trump took aim at May on Wednesday evening, tweeting: "@Theresa_May, don't focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
+In an extraordinary diplomatic clash between the two allies, Trump took aim at May on Wednesday evening, tweeting: "@Theresa_May, don't focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
 We are doing just fine!"

+Trump faced a barrage of criticism in the UK Parliament on Thursday that was unprecedented for a US President.
+In a hastily scheduled debate on the controversy, MPs variously called him "racist," "fascist" and "evil."

+May -- whose visit to the Middle East was overshadowed by the controversy -- was under pressure to cancel a planned state visit by Trump.
+"I'm very clear that retweeting from Britain First was the wrong thing to do," she told reporters.

-Trump had earlier caused outrage in Britain by retweeting three videos posted by Jayda Fransen, the deputy leader of the far-right UK party Britain First.
+The President had earlier caused outrage by retweeting three videos posted by Jayda Fransen, the deputy leader of the far-right UK party Britain First.
 The inflammatory videos showed people purported to be Muslims carrying out assaults and, in one video, smashing a statue of the Virgin Mary.

 Downing Street condemned Trump, staying he was "wrong" to share videos by a group that "seeks to divide communities through their use of hateful narratives which peddle lies and stoke tensions."